cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 </details>

 ### Select two correct statements about the transaction lifecycle in a blockchain network.

-1. A transaction is created by the owner of the inputs and it cannot be created by anyone else
+- [ ] A transaction is created by the owner of the inputs and it cannot be created by anyone else
-1. The creator of a transaction and the signer can be two different individuals
+- [ ] The creator of a transaction and the signer can be two different individuals
-1. A transaction is always only propagated by end users to other users in a peer-to-peer fashion
+- [ ] A transaction is always only propagated by end users to other users in a peer-to-peer fashion
-1. A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion
+- [ ] A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion

 <details><summary>See correct answer</summary>
+- [ ] A transaction is created by the owner of the inputs and it cannot be created by anyone else

-2. The creator of a transaction and the signer can be two different individuals.
+- [x] The creator of a transaction and the signer can be two different individuals
+- [ ] A transaction is always only propagated by end users to other users in a peer-to-peer fashion
-4. A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion.
+- [x] A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion
 </details>